 “I’m trying not to be cynical, and I’m trying to process [these impressions], and I’m trying to work through that ambivalence,” he says.
 “People always try to pick problems, and of course, these songs are super problematic, Eurocentric, but okay, people [were] trying to respond to an urgent situation.
 So, this is about how not to point fingers.”

-With a background in music composition, Young crossed over into the world of installation and performance art after completing his PhD in music composition at Stanford University, bringing a playful, new media and interactive edge to pieces that incorporated implements of the modern-day everyman.
+With a background in music composition, Young crossed over into the world of installation and performance art after completing his PhD in music composition at Princeton University, bringing a playful, new media and interactive edge to pieces that incorporated implements of the modern-day everyman.

 Earlier pieces have drawn on videogame soundscapes, iPhone technology and ringtones, as well as self-taught videography and references to pop and contemporary culture.